-- Ensure that all interactive elements can be accessed and activated using the - Try testing it yourself by connecting an external keyboard to your device and navigating through the app.
+- Ensure that all interactive elements can be accessed and activated using the keyboard. - Also, ensure that the menu does not open automatically when a button receives keyboard focus.
+Make sure the menu can be easily focused. - Try testing it yourself by connecting an external keyboard to your device and navigating through the app.
 Tabbing should be smooth, follow a logical order, and it should be clear where the focus is at all times.